NCAR/HPCinstall/README.md

 # HPCinstall

-## Goal and Vision

 `HPCinstall` is a piece of software used to install other software.
-It tries to not being in your way while nudging you towards the practices our team agreed upon.
-It will help by automatize the stupid, clerical, tedious tasks.
+What it does is simply to run a given install script, but it will help by automatize the stupid, clerical, tedious tasks, letting the script do only the complicated parts.

-Some of the best practices we agreed and that `HPCinstall` tries to nudge you towards are:

-* Make the install process easily reproducible, i.e. use a script file instead of typing commands at the prompt.
-A different approach is possible, e.g. using the `script` typescript as described [here](stackoverflow.com/questions/5985060/5985255#5985255), but that is not what `HPCinstall` does.
-* Use environmental variables (which `HPCinstall` sets) to make the install script mentioned in above bullet independed from the particular version of the software you are installing, so you can reuse it
-* Test the installed software as yourself before installing as csgteam

 ## Features

 Some of the features of `HPCinstall` are: